BorrisonXiao/whisper-st/README.md

 Before running the script, a few things should be set explicitly:
 - `python_hf=/path/to/your/python`

     This variable, in `run_finetune.sh`, should point to the python interpreter that has the `requirements.txt` installed.
+We can find out the interpreter by the command `which python`.
+Note that this should be executed under the environment `cxiao`.
 - `conf/tuning/*.yaml`

     If you are trying to launch a new experiment (with new language, peft method, etc.), you need to create a new configuration file.
 The naming convention is `conf/tuning/${mode}_${model}_${src_lang}_${peft_method}_${train_set}.yaml` as specified in the `run_finetune.sh` script.